Joint-tenancy / TIC deed + agreement

 What you are agreeing to when you engage the Firm for this document

 The Joint Tenancy or Tenancy in Common Agreement drafted under this engagement is governed by general Kentucky contract law and by KRS 381.130 (Exceptions to KRS 381.120).
 KRS 381.120 sets Kentucky’s default rule against survivorship in joint estates; KRS 381.130 preserves the survivorship-on-death right where the parties’ instrument manifestly intends it.
 For real property held as joint tenants, KRS 381.130(2) permits partition during the joint tenants’ lifetimes by deed or other recorded instrument, except for residential real property owned by spouses occupying it as their principal residence (KRS 381.130(2)(b)).
-The Firm’s deliverable is the Agreement between co-owners; recording any deed (a real-property conveyance) is outside this engagement’s scope.
+The Firm’s deliverable under this engagement is BOTH (i) the co-ownership Agreement among the owners and (ii) a recordable Kentucky deed conveying title into the chosen form of co-ownership, prepared under KRS Chapter 382 (source-of-title recital, KRS 382.110; acknowledgment before a notary, KRS 382.130; transfer tax, KRS 382.260).
+You sign and acknowledge the deed before a Kentucky notary and record it with the county clerk where the land sits; notarization, the act of recording, and the recording fee and transfer tax are completed by you, not by the Firm.

 The price displayed on this page is a flat fee, designated as an advance fee under SCR 3.130(1.5)(f).
 The Client provides informed consent to the flat fee by signing the Engagement Letter that appears immediately before payment.
 If the Firm cannot complete the named document, the advance fee is refunded in full.
 If the Client terminates the engagement before delivery, the advance fee is refunded minus a reasonable charge for work already performed (SCR 3.130(1.16)(d)).